Virginia's 1st House of Delegates district

 Virginia's 1st House of Delegates district is one of 100 seats in the Virginia House of Delegates, the lower house of the state's bicameral legislature.
-District 1 represents the city of Norton and portions of Lee, Scott, and Wise counties.
-The seat is held by Republican Terry Kilgore.
-Kilgore has been in office since 1993.
+District 1 represents part of Arlington County.
+The seat is held by Democrat Patrick Hope.
+Hope was first elected in 2009.

 Elections

 2017

 In the November 2017 election, Democrat Alicia Kallen ran against Kilgore.
 It was the first time in a decade Kilgore had a challenger for the seat.
 Kallen, 26, works at Norton Community Hospital.
 However, she was unable to win the seat and Kilgore kept his position.

+2021

+Due to the 2021 Redistricting, House of Delegates District 1 has been moved to Northern Virginia, encompassing part of Arlington County.